zhanghai/ComposePreference/README.md

 - Existing users of `SharedPreferences` can use this library directly with the default data source.
 - AndroidX DataStore doesn't support Kotlin/JS and Kotlin/Wasm yet.

-There should only be at most one instance of `defaultPreferenceFlow`, similar to `DataStore` in AndroidX DataStore.
+There should only be at most one invocation of `createDefaultPreferenceFlow()`, similar to creating `DataStore` in AndroidX DataStore.
 It is also only for usage within a single process due to being backed by `SharedPreferences`.

 If AndroidX DataStore is considered more appropriate for your use case, e.g. you need multi-process support, you can also create an AndroidX DataStore backed implementation that provides a `MutableStateFlow<Preferences>` on your own.